gerardPlanella/SentenceRepresentations_NLI/README.md

         conda env create -f "environment_gpu.yml"
         conda activate ATCS_GPU
 ```
-3. Download Pretrained models and Vocabulary files from #TODO: Add link
+3. Download Pretrained models and Vocabulary files from our [Google Drive Folder](https://drive.google.com/drive/folders/1PuZEuPfDnWn2QKaTH3KOP8KGwctU2-9S?usp=sharing)
-    * Copy the models, results folders and paste them to the repositorie's base folder.
+    * Copy all the models folders and paste them to the repositorie's base folder.
-    * Copy the contents of the folder and move it to the dataset folder of the repository.
+    * Copy the contents of the dataset folder and move it to the dataset folder of the repository.
 3. Clone SentEval repo into folder at same level as repositorie's
 ```
         git clone https://github.com/facebookresearch/SentEval.git